Brand development that increases sales velocity, guaranteed.

 KIA – A Transformative Journey in Rebranding

-In 2021, KIA embarked on a remarkable rebranding journey, marking a significant brand identity and positioning shift.
-The company faced challenges in differentiating itself from competitors and embracing the changing landscape of the automotive industry, notably the transition to electric mobility.
+In 2021, Kia embarked on a remarkable rebranding journey, marking a significant shift in brand identity and positioning.
+The company faced challenges in differentiating itself from competitors and adapting to the changing landscape of the automotive industry, particularly the transition to electric mobility.

 The primary motivation behind its rebrand was to reposition itself as a leader in innovation and technology within the automotive sector.
 Another objective was to signal its commitment to electric mobility and sustainability, shed the perception of being “conservative,” and introduce a bold and modern design language.